 In extreme low light conditions that’s when we need….

-Illuminated scopes will usually light up the crosshairs or dots themselves, making them a vivid red or green.
+Illuminated scopes will usually light up the crosshairs or dots themselves, and usually have both red and green light color options.
 Good scopes will allow you to adjust the intensity (and sometimes color) of that illumination so you can set it to not overpower the image of the target.

 A red-dot scope is an illuminated scope with a red dot for the aiming reference point.